quat1024/garden/garden/mods/season2.md

 ## Changelog

+### v2025.09.12

+#### ModderNameLib

+* "Latches", a datatype MNL uses to refer to things it's going to register, are now deduplicated
+* (1.20.1) Backport the "retexturable model" code from 1.21.1

+#### Packages

+* Remove usage of a deprecated fabric-rendering-api method
+* (1.20.1) Backport the improved model retexturing engine from 1.21.1
+* (1.20.1) Fix horrible dupe bug lmao

 ### v2025.09.11

 * In-game version number is now zero-padded, just like it is on mod hosting platforms.
 [GH#1](https://github.com/quat1024/mods/issues/1)